 Using simple, everyday language when speaking with patients ensures a physician gets their message across and the patient has the best chance at recovery and/or managing their diagnosis.
 For examples of frequently used medical terms that confuse patients, click here.

-Telemedicine as a Middle Ground
+Telehealth as a Middle Ground

 NLP technology converts common language into medical terminology.
 It is a new and expanding focus in the field of information technology.
 This technology translates a caller’s medical request from simple language to medical terminology so that calls and medical histories can be easily recorded.
 It also allows for machines to pick up and transfer calls with efficiency.
-This will be increasingly important as telemedicine becomes commonplace.
+This will be increasingly important as telehealth becomes commonplace.

 Ways to Practice Medical Terms and Simple Language